CosmicRaptor/lemmeme/README.md

 - Run `docker-compose up -d` to build and run the bot's container.

 ### Adding custom meme upstreams
 Open an issue with the upstream you would like to add.
-Alternatively, edit [cogs/memes.py](cogs/memes.py) and add your own meme sources to the list.
+Alternatively, edit [utils/memes_aiohttp_parser.py](utils/memes_aiohttp_parser.py) and add your own meme sources to the list with appropriate formatting.
 Only lemmy communities which do not require a login to view them are supported.